Larsbuilds/E-commerce-Store/PM docs/Implementation_Tasks.md

 - Some tasks may be parallelized based on team size and resources
 - Regular reviews and adjustments to priorities are recommended
 - Translation issues need immediate investigation as they affect core functionality
 - Consider moving Internationalization to SHOULD priority if issues persist
+- Type system improvements have been completed, including custom type declarations